 Prograf (tacrolimus) Purpose Tacrolimus helps prevent transplant rejection by reducing the number of blood cells that are part of the rejection process.
 You will take this medication for the rest of your life.
 In some cases, because of side effects, patients must take an alternative medication, such as cyclosporine or sirolimus.
 If this is the case, you will be educated about this new medication.
 Dosing The capsules come in the following sizes: 0.5 mg, 1 mg and 5 mg The medication is taken twice a day, 12 hours apart, to keep the medication at an even level in your blood.
 Monitoring Your dose of tacrolimus will be based on your weight, the level of medication in your blood and any side effects that you may have.
 On the day of your scheduled lab draw or clinic visit, do not take your morning dose of tacrolimus until your labs have been drawn.
 Bring your dose of medication to the clinic with you to take as soon as your blood has been drawn.
 Your blood should be drawn about 12 hours from your previous evening dose.
 Precautions Tacrolimus may interact with some commonly used prescription medications (such as certain antibiotics), over the counter medications and herbal products.
 Always check with your transplant physician or nurse coordinator before starting a new medication.
+Do not use any pain medication besides Tylenol unless instructed by your physician.
+You may take up to 2 grams (2000 mg) of Tylenol in a 24 hour period.
 Medications like Motrin, Advil and Naprosyn should be avoided as they may increase bleeding and/or put stress on your kidneys when taken in combination with tacrolimus.
 Some fruits may alter the way that your body absorbs tacrolimus.
 These include grapefruit and pomegranate in any form (fresh or canned fruit and any juices made with pomegranate or grapefruit).
 Some examples of juices that include grapefruit are Squirt, Fresca, Sunny Delight, Sundrop and Five Alive.

 Prograf (tacrolimus) - cont.
-Precautions - cont.
 Any immunosuppressant medication will lower your body's defenses against cancer.
-Skin cancer is the most common cancer which may occur.
-Tacrolimus may increase your risk for developing certain cancers that affect the lymph nodes.
+Skin cancer is Precautions the most common cancer which may occur.
+Tacrolimus may increase your risk for developing certain cont. cancers that affect the lymph nodes.
 See the section of this booklet titled "Cancer Precautions" for more information.
 Missing a dose of tacrolimus may allow your body to recognize the new organ and cause a rejection episode.
-Call your transplant doctor or nurse coordinator for further direction if you miss a dose or if you take too much tacrolimus.
-Possible common side effects headache lowered resistance to infection tingling, numbness or tremor in your hands or feet high blood sugar, high blood pressure, high cholesterol and/or high potassium levels changes in kidney function hair thinning or hair loss (usually temporary) nausea, vomiting or diarrhea (if you are unable to keep fluids and/or your medication down, go to the Emergency Center at Beaumont for treatment)
+Call your transplant doctor or nurse coordinator for further direction if you miss a dose or if you take too much tacrolimus. headache Possible common side lowered resistance to infection. effects • tingling, numbness or tremor in your hands or feet • high blood sugar, high blood pressure, high cholesterol and/or high potassium levels • changes in kidney function • hair thinning or hair loss (usually temporary) • nausea, vomiting or diarrhea (if you are unable to keep fluids and/or your medication down, go to the Emergency Center at Beaumont for treatment)